 The Potomac supplies drinking water to over 5 million people in the Washington, DC metro area.
 Restoring the river to full health is not just an environmental issue.
 It's a matter of public health.
 The same waters that flow out of our faucets are threatened by toxins, chemicals, bacteria, and nutrients.
-These pollutants come from agriculture, industry, and polluted runoff, which is only growing source of pollution to the Potomac.
+These pollutants come from agriculture, industry, and polluted runoff, which is the fastest growing source of pollution to the Potomac.

 Local, on-the-ground action coupled with state-led protections continue to be our best chance to save the Potomac and local streams.
 Now more than ever, the Potomac River needs local voices to stand up, show up, and speak up for clean water.

-Polluted runoff from urban and suburban communities is the only growing source of pollution to the Potomac.
+Polluted runoff from urban and suburban communities is the fastest growing source of pollution to the Potomac.
 Each time it rains, chemicals, toxins, and sediment flow into our waters from parking lots, roads, and rooftops.
 Trees, rain gardens, bioswales, and other nature-based solutions protect our waters by naturally filtering and slowing pollution before it reaches streams and creeks.
 We fight to safeguard and enhance urban tree canopy and green spaces, offering both natural solutions and economic opportunities for our communities.